 Over a period of 2 years it had been my goal to acquire a computer system to enable RHB to broadcast 24 hours a day.
 With the help and combined efforts of the committee, this dream was realised in the new year of 2008 and we now have a large range of programmes being broadcast.

-My current occupation is a self employed courier.
+My current occupation is a long distance delivery driver.
 I enjoy travelling anywhere I can afford to get to and I love to get away in my touring caravan with my family (yes I like to block the motorways).
 Although my music taste is what can only be described as very eclectic; my favourite band is Status Quo.
 It's just a shame they have only had 1 number 1 to date so I can't play them on my show very often.